You are here

 No matter how technical, your translator will be entirely specialised and completely familiar with the kind of terminology used throughout your text.

-This is why before quoting for your translation we always insist on seeing at least a sample of the text to ensure that we are able to source a translator experienced in translating text similar to yours.
+This is why before quoting for your translation we always recommend seeing at least a sample of the text to ensure that we can match a translator's specialism to your text.

 Whether it’s heavy legal text, detailed medical reporting or complex data sheets, Andiamo! has a lot of experience in translating specialised, technical documents.